2023-08-14 17:20:00

 Conclusion

 The settlement follows a series of controversies that have damaged Apple’s reputation for privacy and transparency.
 In 2017, Apple issued a public apology for slowing down older iPhone models without letting users know, and offered a discount on battery replacements.
 The company has also added a feature in iOS that allows users to check their battery status and disable CPU throttling.
-In 2018, Apple agreed to pay Italy $5.7 million for misleading consumers about battery performance and life.
+In 2018, Apple agreed to pay Italy $5.7 million for misleading consumers regarding battery performance and life.
 In 2020, Apple agreed to pay $113 million to the United States to settle a 34-state investigation into the same issue.

 Plaintiffs’ attorneys hailed the settlement as a victory for consumers, saying it was the biggest settlement ever in an iPhone slowdown case.
-They also said the settlement sends a strong message to tech companies about the importance of being honest with their customers.
+They also said the settlement sends a strong message to tech companies regarding the importance of being honest with their customers.
 “This settlement is a testament to the power of consumers banding together to hold companies accountable for their actions,” said Steve Berman, an attorney who represented iPhone customers in the case.

 iPhone users who are eligible for payment should receive an email or postal mail with instructions for claiming their share of the settlement.
-Payment is expected to be made in the coming months, after the judge finally approves the settlement and all appeals are exhausted.
+Payment is expected to be made in the coming months, following the judge finally approves the settlement and all appeals are exhausted.

 Source : dcision de justice